 We encourage families to enjoy the campus.
 However, because of the location and the nature of spiritual retreats, children of all ages must be strictly supervised at all times.
 SMS strongly recommends that adults visiting for a retreat find alternatives for child care.

 St. Mary’s Sewanee is a smoke-free facility; smoking is only permitted outdoors in designated areas.

-Right now, we are not hosting weddings or other special events such as parties or receptions.
+Right now, we are not hosting weddings.

 Yes, the next project will be a kitchen/dining room addition in St. Mary’s Hall.
 The work is currently planned to begin in the Spring of 2023.